 Do be careful when putting the offer out that you need to show you are an expert who is confident with what they deliver.

 An incorrectly positioned offer can generate even more leads seeking freebies or cheap help, so if you are in any doubt book in for a call with me about the best way to position it.
 You don’t want to risk blowing your chance to launch your program.

 - Make sure all these leads have to book in for an appointment with you.
 No one gets to send you private messages to have a chat when they feel like it.
 Remember that YOU need to be in charge of the appointment, you are the one deciding whether they get to work with you or not.
 Never let people call you, YOU must be in charge of the call.
 Schedulers that my clients have used successfully include Vcita, Acuity and ScheduleOnce.
 You can also accept applications by form and then schedule people in after you have received the form.

-Would you like to talk any of this through and discuss how YOU can get this working in your business?
-Simply schedule a call in, simply book in a time here And of course if you’d like my help launching your program that’s great – but if you decide to go it alone after speaking with us that’s cool too!
+Would you like to discuss how YOU can get this working in your business?
+Simply schedule a call in, simply book in a time here and let’s chat!